zachwlewis/install-discourse/README.md

 I decided on Ubuntu 12.04 LTS x64 since it is the flavor of Ubuntu that the [main Discourse installation](http://meta.discourse.org) is run upon.

 Before creating your EC2 instance, you should register the domain name you want to use for your forum.
-I'm using discoursetest.org for this instance, and forum.discoursetest.org as the FQDN.
+I'm using discoursetest.org for this document, and forum.discoursetest.org as the FQDN.

 After creating your account at Amazon AWS, launch an instance *with at least 1GB of RAM* [1], and select the Ubuntu OS image you want to use.
 I set the Hostname to forum.discoursetest.org.